Quick Verdict

 Accumulated sun damage starts showing.
 Hyperpigmentation, uneven skin tone, and early lines from sun exposure you didn't fully protect against in your 20s may start to surface.
 This is the decade to build consistent SPF habits and address existing damage with vitamin C and exfoliants.

 The routine that worked in your 20s may feel insufficient.
-A simple cleanser-moisturizer routine may leave skin looking flat rather than healthy.
-Adding actives — vitamin C, retinol, or peptides — is how you extend the window of skin that looks and behaves younger than it is.
+A simple cleanser-moisturizer routine may leave skin looking flat rather than fresh.
+Adding actives — vitamin C, retinol, or peptides — can support brighter, smoother-looking skin when your skin tolerates them.

 The 30s Routine Framework